tsani/eval/README.md

 - Definition of the syntax.
 See `syntax.ml`.
 - Evaluation of terms, including pattern-matching and recursion, and top-level declarations.
 See `eval.ml`.
-- Pretty-printing of terms (but it's not very pretty).
+- Pretty-printing of terms.
 See `pretty.ml`.
 - Unification.
 See `unify.ml`.
 - Typechecking.
 See `typecheck.ml`.
 - Some example programs.
 See `examples/ski.ev`.